 Travelon RFID Blocking Purse Organizer: If you are like me and move things around from pack to pack and purse to purse, you are going to love this organizer.
 The outer sides of the organizer will block RFIDs, protecting the entire contents.
 I have had mine for over a year and love it!

-4 Pack Emergency Poncho: Less than $5 for four although you may also find these at your local Dollar Store.
+4 Pack Emergency Poncho: You may also find these at your local Dollar Store.

 Solar Powered LED Inflatable Air Lantern: These are fantastic!
 I own two and want to get more.
 They just work!
 For more information, read: Review: Inflatable Solar Air Lantern for Emergencies.